 Winter Storm Warning

-Issued when windchill temperatures are expected to be a significant inconvenience to life with prolonged exposure, and, if caution is not exercised, could lead to hazardous exposure.
+A Windchill Advisory is issued when windchill temperatures are expected to be a significant inconvenience to life with prolonged exposure, and, if caution is not exercised, could lead to hazardous exposure.
+Check our windchill chart for the U.S. and for Canada.

 Winter Weather Advisories